radical-cybertools/radical.entk/doc/introduction.rst

 Five steps to create an application
 =======================

+Each of the steps are labelled in Figure 1.

 1. User picks an execution pattern that best represents their application and create an instance/object of the pattern class.
 2. The various steps of the execution pattern can now be filled with Kernels: pre-defined or user-defined.
 These kernels also specify the data movement for that step.
 3. Users now create an execution context targetting a machine that would acquire a set of resources for a period of time.